-The Board of Behavioral Science will allow an applicant for a temporary license to take the national examination prior to graduation.
-If students choose this option, they need to submit the application for licensure, pay the application fee, and submit a letter of good standing from the Program Director, which states that the applicant is in the final three months of his or her educational program.
+The Board of Behavioral Science will allow an applicant for a temporary license to register to take the national examination 3 months prior to graduation.
+If students choose this option, they need to submit the application for licensure, pay the application fee, and submit a letter of good standing from the Program Director, which states that the applicant is in the final three months of their educational program.
 This letter must include the expected date of graduation.